-SGPC bans portrayal of Sikh gurus, their family members through films
+SGPC bans portrayal of Sikh Gurus, their family members through films

 Amritsar, December 13

-The Shiromani Gurdwara Parbandhak Committee on Tuesday banned the portrayal of Sikh gurus and their family members through films in view of Sikh sentiments.
+The SGPC has imposed a blanket ban on the portrayal of Sikh Gurus or their family members through films.

-The decision was taken at a meeting of the SGPC’s Dharam Prachar Committee here which was presided over by the apex gurdwara body’s chief Harjinder Singh Dhami.
+The decision was taken at a meeting of the SGPC’s Dharam Prachar Committee, presided over by SGPC chief Harjinder Singh Dhami.

-Amid the ongoing trend of making films on Sikh gurus and their family members, there has been resentment among the 'Sangat'.
-In view of this, the SGPC has decided to ban their portrayal through all kinds of films, Dhami said.
+Dhami said due to the ongoing trend of making films on Sikh Gurus and their family members, there has been resentment among the community, in view of which the SGPC has decided to ban their portrayal through all kinds of films.

-He said the SGPC was repeatedly receiving objections from various religious societies and the 'Sangat' on this "serious matter".
+“Since objections from various religious societies and sangat had been reaching the SGPC repeatedly, films related to the Sikh Gurus and their family will be banned until further decision,” he said.

+Dhami said to intensify religious preaching, events would be organised and a special van had been prepared which will take the ‘pracharaks’ from village to village.

 Tribune Shorts